Regular expressions: how do they work?

 Tags: basics

 This article was written by me – Paweł Świątkowski – on 06 Jul 2016.
-I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account) and also kinda on Twitter.
+I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account).
 Let's talk.